gabrielsoltz/metahub/README.md

 - `is_public`
 - `is_default`

-Each MetaChecks not only answer the MetaCheck question but also provide you with extra information like resources that you can then use for your favorites integrations.
+Each MetaChecks not only answer the MetaCheck question but also provide you with extra information, like resources that you can use for your favorite integrations.

 You can filter your findings based on MetaChecks output using the option `--mh-filters-checks MetaCheckName=True/False`.
 See [MetaChecks Filtering](#metachecks-filtering)

-If you want to add your own MetaChecks follow this [guide](metachecks.md).
+If you want to add your MetaChecks, follow this [guide](metachecks.md).
 Pull requests are more than welcome.

 ## List of MetaChecks